-Although there are definite perks to being self-employed — flexible hours, a comfortable office, and being your own boss to name a few, you might also be wondering, how does the Affordable Care Act (ACA) affect you?
+Although there are definite perks to being self-employed — flexible hours, a comfortable office, and being your own boss to name a few, you might also be wondering, what your health insurance options are and how the Affordable Care Act (ACA) impacts you.

-Well sit back in your home office and relax, because TurboTax has you covered with all of the ACA information you need to know.
+Since you most likely buy your own insurance, there is information about the ACA that might interest you.
+Well sit back in your Lyft or home office and relax, because TurboTax has you covered with all of the ACA information for the self-employed you need to know:

 - You run a business on your own as a sole proprietor, independent contractor, or freelancer that generates income and you have no employees.

 - You are a member of a partnership that carries on a trade or business.

 Uninsured or want to change private health insurance you purchased?
 You can get 2017 coverage through the Health Insurance Marketplace during open enrollment from November 1, 2016 to January 31, 2017.
 Here are tips for getting your health insurance in the Health Insurance Marketplace that fits your needs.

 Both individuals and families with annual incomes of up to 400% of the federal poverty level may be eligible for government assistance through a subsidy also known as a premium tax credit.
 If you qualify for a premium tax credit, then you may be eligible to pay a lower cost per month for coverage.
 The premium tax credit depends on household income and family size, and this assistance can be applied right away to your health insurance premiums.